guolinp/linux_learning_environment/document/linuxep.md

   ```
 - ### Open browser with address `HOST-IP:22080`
   - there is a window in web page which requires an address
-  - fill the host IP and click connect-button
+  - fill the host IP and click `connect-button`
+  - if connect failed, check if the `lepd` has existed in guest linux, if yes, restart it `lepd &`
 - ### Stop the `lepv` container
   ```bash
   $ cd linux_learning_environment